geoffwhitehead/challenge-fullstack/README.md

 Hosted with heroku at `https://fullstack-gw.herokuapp.com/`.

-The ui is statically hosted from `/` and the api is accessed from `https://fullstack-gw.herokuapp.com/api`.
+The ui is statically hosted from `/` and the api is accessed from `/api`.

+For enabling / disabling the users grid. `user: user@test.com / password: Password1!`

 ## Running locally